qctrl/.github/CONTRIBUTING.md

 executed, or even before it’s written), and often leads to a more accurate representation of the data (since implicit relationships are made explicit).
 Some examples of things to watch out for:
-- Documentation specifying that certain data must be consistent in some way (e.g. "`X` must have the same length as `Y`"): instead can we restructure the data so that consistency is enforced (e.g. so that `X` and `Y` are specified in the same single list)?
+- Documentation specifying that certain data must be consistent in some way (e.g. "`X` must have the same length as `Y`"): instead can the data be restructured so that consistency is enforced (e.g. so that `X` and `Y` are specified in the same single list)?
 (Note that the answer will often be "no", since the type system isn’t expressive enough to model all constraints.)
-- Structured objects represented as unstructured objects (e.g. string representations of some non-string object): instead can we represent the original structured object using native types?
+- Structured objects represented as unstructured objects (e.g. string representations of some non-string object): instead can the original structured object be represented using native types?

 #### When in doubt, use an enum instead of a boolean
-Unless you can be highly confident that your value can only ever have two states, it's better to err on the side of using an enum (to which we can add new states later) instead of a boolean.
-For example, instead of a `use_gpu` boolean, use something like a `device` enum with values `CPU` and `GPU`.
+Boolean values are locked into having only two values forever, while enums can be extended.
+Therefore unless a value is guaranteed to have two states forever, an enum should be used instead.
+For example, a `device` enum (with values `CPU` and `GPU`) should be used instead of a `use_gpu` boolean.

 #### When in doubt, wrap list arguments in a type
-If you're adding a new field consisting of a list of built-in types (e.g. scalars or lists), consider whether the list entries might ever need more data associated with them.
-If so, or if in doubt, create a new type to wrap the list entries.
-This adds a minor usability burden (one more layer of classes) but can avoid extensibility headaches in the future if we want to add new data to the entries.
+New data cannot be added to list items of a built-in type (e.g. scalars, enums or lists), but can be added to list items of a custom object type (by adding the data to the object type).
+Therefore when adding a new field consisting of a list of built-in types, if there is any chance that the items will ever need more data associated with them, the list items should be wrapped in a new object type.
+This adds a minor usability burden (one more layer of classes) but can avoid extensibility headaches in the future.
 ```
 # Hard to extend if we want to add data to each field.
 matrices: [EncodedNumpyArray]